Canadian Income Survey (CIS)

 Once the data is received back at head office, an extensive series of processing steps is undertaken to thoroughly verify each record received.
 This includes the review of interviewer entered notes.
 The editing phase of processing involves the identification of logically inconsistent items and the correction of such conditions.
 Since the true value of each entry on the questionnaire is not known, the identification of errors can be done only through recognition of obvious inconsistencies.

 Households are kept as respondents if information for at least one person in the household was provided, and any key data that is missing for individuals within responding households is imputed.
-Imputation is carried out for income variables as well as variables related to labour, school attendance, housing and utility costs.
+Imputation is carried out for income variables as well as variables related to labour, school attendance, food security, housing and utility costs.

-CIS uses a nearest neighbour approach for the imputation of most income variables, and for labour, school attendance and housing variables.
+CIS uses a nearest neighbour approach for the imputation of most income variables, and for labour, school attendance, food security and housing variables.
 This imputation method involves the selection of a donor record based on matching variables.
 First, a set of matching variables, each of which is correlated with the variables to be imputed, is defined.
 Then, through the combined use of a score function (for categorical matching variables) and a distance function (for numeric matching variables), the most similar consistent donor record is identified and used to impute data for the record.

 Deterministic imputation is also used for selected income variables.
 Amounts for certain government programs, such as refundable provincial tax credits, child benefits, and the Goods and Services/Harmonized Sales Tax Credit, are derived based on qualifying characteristics.